slowernews/wisdom-tldr/chapters/introduction.md

 ### On finding your path

 <!--
-> *"Everyone sees what you appear to be, few experience what you really are."  -- Niccoló Machiavelli [1469]*
-> *"The world is changed by your example, not by your opinion."  -- Paulo Coelho [1947]*

 + naval@x -- All the great questions have only personal answers.
 + naval@x -- Only two things are pursued for their own sake - even if they make you feel worse or make you worse off - truth and love.
 + naval@x -- Three decisions determine 90% of your life outcomes: who you're with, what you do, and where you live.